twilio-samples/openai-mcp-samples/README.md

 # MCP Samples

-This repo contains sample code for using OpenAI's Responsive API and MCP server.
+This repo contains sample code for using OpenAI's Responses API and MCP server.

 ## Pre-requisites